What is low-income?

 What is your selection process?

 All applications received will be reviewed by senior staff and student staff for eligibility and suitability.
 From these, applicants will be selected for a telephone interview.
-Applicants are then selected for in-person interviews at Stanford in late April or early May.
+Applicants are then selected for video conference interviews in late April or early May.
 Final selections are made thereafter.

-I was invited to the in-person interviews, but I have an SAT test that day.
+I was invited to the video conference interviews, but I have an SAT test that day.
 Can you reschedule my interview?

-Applicants selected for an in-person interview won't be able to reschedule it.
+Applicants selected for a video conference interview won't be able to reschedule it.
 Applicants must attend the scheduled interviews to be considered for program selection.

 I submitted an eligible application but wasn't selected for an interview.
 I am very qualified for your program.
 Will you reconsider your decision?